 - access information on starting a business.

-Slowly this is changing, especially given the work that sites such as Freedom Surfer are doing to help, but there’s a long road ahead for simpler products to suit the needs of digital nomads growing businesses online and making sure they are tax compliant at the same time.
-If you’re an international tax lawyer wanting to start your own business – this is it!
+But there’s still a long road ahead for simpler products that suit the needs of digital nomads growing businesses online and making sure they are tax compliant at the same time.
+If you’re an international tax lawyer wanting to start your own location independent business – this is an opportunity!

 Perpetual Travelling Is Lifestyle Design at It’s Finest